 Are Gas Stoves Illegal?

-- No, gas stoves are not illegal.
-You can rest easy knowing that no one is going to come for your gas stove overnight.
+• No, gas stoves are not illegal.
+You can rest easy knowing that no one is going to come for your gas stove over night.
 While some states and local officials are trying to ban natural gas stoves, nothing has passed yet in the US and it doesn’t look likely any will.

 Why Does the Government Want to Ban Gas Stoves?

 The driving reason behind the proposed ban on new gas stoves is health risks to the American people.
-As stated above, there is a study done at Stanford University showing that when a stove is turned on, it creates nitrogen oxides, which have been shown to irritate human lungs.
+As stated above, there is a study done at Stanford University showing that when a stove is turned on, it creates nitrogen oxides, which has been shown to irritate human lungs.
 But alas, the government does not want to ban gas stoves.
 The piece of legislation that drummed up all the criticism was banning the production of new gas stoves.
 This means that you would still be able to use your gas stove at home.

-Related Post: Is Gas Included in Your Electric Bill?
+Related Post: Is Gas Included in your Electric Bill?

 Gas Stove Ban FAQ

-Q: Are stoves being banned?
+Q: Are as stoves being banned?

 A: Gas stoves are not being banned in the US.
 And even if they were, you wouldn’t be forced to give yours up.
-If there ever were to be any kind of gas stove ban, it would only apply to newly produced products.
+If there ever were to be any kind of gas stoves ban, it would only apply to newly produced products.
 Anyone who currently owns or uses a natural gas stove would still be allowed to do so.
 This goes for any forward-looking energy pieces of legislation.
 Not just the ones trying to ban gas stoves!

 Q: What is going on with gas stoves?

 A: You may have seen a lot of media coverage this year about a proposed Federal ban on gas stoves.
 It was first reported on by Bloomberg and was a proposition brought on by the Consumer Product Safety Commission (CPSC).
-However, in the summer of 2023, the US House of Representatives struck down the bill and it no longer has much life.
+However in the summer of 2023, the US House of Representatives struck down the bill and not it no longer has much life.
 The CPSC provided CNN with a statement explaining that the agency has yet to propose any action, and even if and when they do, it will be a “lengthy process.”

 Q: What is replacing gas stoves?

-A: Induction stoves are becoming an increasingly popular option and viable replacement for gas stoves.
+A: Induction stoves are becoming an increasing popular option and viable replacement for gas stoves.
 Induction cooktops use electricity instead of gas, but many prefer them over traditional electric stoves … or even gas stoves.
 By creating an electromagnetic current that interacts with magnetic molecules in your pot or pan, induction cooktops conduct a microscopic dance that generates heat within the pan itself.

 Do you Need Cheaper Electricity?